 What happens when a teen feels one way about a particular issue or problem and the parent has a very different take?
 At Your Teen, we understand that sometimes you need to look at a situation from multiple perspectives.
 It can also be helpful to hear from a neutral third party.
 That’s when we bring in a parenting expert to provide the practical advice you need to bridge the divide and help restore harmony.

-When a high school program took him to China, Austin Cheng and his dad had vastly different points of view.
+When a high school program took him to China, Austin Cheng and his dad had vastly different points of view on teens studying abroad.

 TEEN | Austin J. Cheng

 When I heard about the Newton-Beijing Jingshan Exchange Program in my ninth-grade Chinese language class, I recognized it as an adventure and a chance to learn more about myself, and I decided to apply.

 Spending four months in Beijing was a pretty big leap, but now that it’s over, I am glad I took advantage of the opportunity.
 The exchange was one of the best times of my life, as I got to experience a new culture and improve my language skills.
 Best of all, I made a lot of friends, both students who came with me from the U.S. and new friends from China.
 We visited many iconic sites, such as the Great Wall and the Terracotta Army, but it was even more valuable to learn about people’s day-to-day lives and beliefs.